AØKA08088U Advanced Development Economics - Micro Aspects

 The reexam takes place:

-The questions cover the entire curriculum and may cover topics covered in the lectures and/or in the exercises during the semester.
+The questions cover the entire curriculum and may be based on the cases in the written assignments worked on during the semester.

 Criteria for exam assesment